Branding

 Make Use of Feedback—And Let Customers Know You Did

 Collecting customer feedback is critical.
 Ask for their opinions, analyze the feedback, and act on it.
 If a customer points out something they're unhappy with, work to improve it and let them know.
 This level of transparency can massively boost loyalty.
+Use tools like SurveyMonkey or Google Forms to collect feedback efficiently.

 For example, Adobe takes customer feedback seriously.
 They gather input from customers and often share updates based on what they suggest, showing they are actively listening and improving.